 Lavender Hill Farm in Boyne City always has lots going on, especially in the summer, where they host lunches amongst the lavender fields, yoga, tai chi, or painting events.

 Blissfest, which happens every year in Harbor Springs, is a huge event that draws in local and international musical acts.
 It’s a fun experience that takes place in the middle of July each year.

 Boyne Thunder is a gathering of speedboats in Boyne City’s waters that shows off the speed and maneuverability of speed boats from around the world each Saturday in the summer.

 Petoskey is an extremely safe area.
 There is almost no crime, and there aren’t many natural hazards to watch out for.
-The water is, like all of the Great Lakes, full of beautiful, fresh water, which means it’s salt-free and shark free.
-Swimming, however, can be dangerous if rip tides are present, or the waves are high.
+Like all of the Great Lakes, the water is full of beautiful freshwater, which means it’s salt-free and shark-free.
+Swimming, however, can be dangerous if rip tides are present or the waves are high.
 Always wear a life vest and swim with multiple people when recreating on the water.
-Should a rip tide pull you out away from the shore, don’t fight it or swim against the current, you will only exhaust yourself, no matter how strong of a swimmer you may be.
-Instead, swim parallel to the shore, and you will eventually break free of the rip tide and be able to successfully swim back to the shore once you’re out of it.
+Should a riptide pull you out away from the shore, don’t fight it or swim against the current; you will only exhaust yourself, no matter how strong of a swimmer you may be.
+Instead, swim parallel to the shore, and you will eventually break free of the riptide and be able to successfully swim back to the shore once you’re out of it.

 Until next time!

 Follow Me for More: @AnnieFairfax

 See More by Annie Fairfax